Brancaster Estate and the D-Day landings

-On Tuesday, 6 June 1944 of the Allied invasion of Normandy in Operation Overlord during World War II occurred and saw the largest land, air and naval invasion in history.
-It began the liberation of German-occupied France and saw the eventual Allied victory on the Western Front.
-In the run up to the event, the hunt was on for a beach that matched that of the beaches on the Normandy Coast.
-Brancaster Beach was one such beach and played a vital role in preparing for the landings.
+On 6 June 1944, the Allied invasion of Normandy was launched.
+Codenamed Operation Overlord, it was the largest joint land, air and naval invasion in history.
+In the run-up to the event, the hunt was on for a beach that matched those on the Normandy coast.
+Brancaster was one such beach and played a vital role in preparing for the Second World War landings.
+Discover more about the part it played in D-Day, along with the ship that was used as target practice.

-The area around Brancaster beach was used as a practice bombing range for the Royal Airforce and one of the targets can still be seen from the beach today; the wreck of the SS Vina, a cargo ship that operated on the Baltic trade routes before it was requisitioned for the war.
+The area around Brancaster was also used as a practice bombing range for the Royal Air Force, and one of the targets can still be seen from the beach today: the wreck of the SS Vina, a cargo ship that operated on the Baltic trade routes before it was requisitioned for the war.